l460289052/Orbitool/readme.md

 + selected peaks in 'Spectra&Peak fit' tab's peak list with ppm
 + (selected) peaks in mass list with ppm

-Time series will be showed right.
+Time series will be shown right.
 If you want to check a specific time series, double it in the table, or export all time series.

 ### Bugs

 If you meet any bugs, please let me know.
 You can send me the 'error.txt' file which is under the same directory with 'Oribitool.exe'.

 ## log
+**2020.02.27 version 1.0.2**

+Warning

++ I change the structure of .OribitWork file, so it may mismatch with former .OribitWork file.

+Appended

++ resize panels by mouse(test)
++ option for whether y axis use log scale
++ autoscale button for spectra
++ ppm column in 'Spectra&Peak fit' tab
++ isotope ratio column in 'Peak fit' group box

 **2020.02.15  version 1.0.1**

 Bug fix

 + ppm when show single file's calibration information
-+ wrong elements showed in formula. eg. Na when negative and S when positive rewrite formula interface logic
++ wrong elements shown in formula. eg. Na when negative and S when positive rewrite formula interface logic
 + "'NoneType' object has no attribute 'addPeaks'" when add peak to mass list without initialize in 'Spectra&Peak fit'